TOAST-DOCS/TOAST-Cloud/en/public-api/framework-api.md

 |   regDatetime | Date| No | When to enable governance  |

+<a id="create-a-common-role-group-for-projects-in-the-organization"></a>
-### Create a common role group for projects in the organization
+### Create a common role group for projects in the organization { #create-a-common-role-group-for-projects-in-the-organization }

 > POST "/v1/organizations/{org-id}/project-role-groups"

 API to create project common role groups.

+<a id="create-a-common-role-group-for-projects-in-the-organization-required-permissions"></a>
 #### Required permissions
 `Organization.Project.RoleGroup.Create`

+<a id="create-a-common-role-group-for-projects-in-the-organization-request-parameter"></a>
 #### Request Parameter

 | In | Name | Type | Required | Description  |